goatgirl86/14_Tableau_BikeSharing/README.md

  ![image](https://user-images.githubusercontent.com/92705556/159193232-e8030035-88cc-472f-ac1c-b73f5e483b34.png)

 Viz 8: Rides by Birth Year.
-This figure illustrates the number of rides by birth year that can be extrapolated to say “# of rides by age”.
+This figure illustrates the number of rides by birth year that can be extrapolated to say “number of rides by age”.
 You can see there is a huge spike in ridership of individuals born around 1970 (50 year olds) and around 1990 (30 year olds).

  ![image](https://user-images.githubusercontent.com/92705556/159193238-e9bf08a8-733e-43d3-8021-d09e5394f9ff.png)

 Viz 9: Rides by Station Name.
-This graph shows all the station names and the # of "start rides" from those stations.
-This info could be helpful to determine where more bikes should be added or where stations may not be worth the cost of upkeep.
+This graph shows all the station names and the number of "start rides" from those stations.
+This info could be helpful to determine where more bikes should be added or which stations may not be worth the cost of upkeep.

 ![image](https://user-images.githubusercontent.com/92705556/159193239-5879299a-8e38-4373-82ff-62a98bd47cb0.png)